Anxton/N7_3A_Othello/README.md

 - The game is functional.
 Players can place their paws alternately
 - The turn is indicated: players know whose turn it is to play
 - Possible paws placements are shown for clarity
+      - Additionaly, it is impossible to place a pawn on a case that is not a possible move.
+It ensures that no cheating is possible         and that the turn will not change until a valid move is played
 - Game score is visible constantly thourough the game
 - Once the game is finished, the winner is displayed